-the 80 nearest neighbors.
-Note that the Wordnet tree allows us make use of hundreds of other words that are also related to "person" (e.g. artist, politician, kid, taxi driver, etc.).
+To classify an image as containing people or not, we use the scheme introduced in Section 5.1, collecting votes from the 80 nearest neighbors.
+Note that the Wordnet tree allows us make use of hundreds of other words that are also related to "person" (e.g., artist, politician, kid, taxi driver, etc.).
 To evaluate performance, we used two different sets of test images.
-The first consisted of a random sampling of images from the dataset.
-The second consisted of images returned by Altavista using the query "person".
+The first consisted of a random sampling of images from the data set.
+The second consisted of images returned by Altavista using the query "person."